 What we learned:

 If the measure of success is seeing the smile on someone’s face when they find their perfect bike, the bikes swaps are a resounding success.
 If the measure of success is to make money, then we’ve failed.
-We acknowledge that it will take time to recover the significant outlay of cash for racks, hall and truck rentals, banking fees, and expenses.
+We acknowledge that we will not recover the significant outlay of cash for racks, hall and truck rentals, banking fees, and expenses.
 We put our money where our wheels are, and will continue to donate half the profit to community cycling-based initiatives rather than define success by money.

 There are thousands of new economy bikes available from a number of outlets, they are referred to as ‘Bicycle Shaped Objects’, that are better to look at than to ride.
 Unless they come to swap in brand new condition, they will not pass the safety check.

 We record all the serial numbers, there is paper trail of ownership.
-We have an agreement with the National Bike Registry, and since the bike sale agreement has the serial number on it, we strongly suggest the new owner register their purchased bike with the National bike registry.
-Oh yeah, the police are acknowledge our swap.
+There is no longer a National Bike Registry, but we strongly suggest the new owner keep the paperwork from their swap purchase, it has the serial number.
+Oh yeah, the police and RCMP acknowledge our swap.